Volunteer Miller, Anglesey Abbey - Lode Mill

 What do you do at Anglesey Abbey?

-What do you find most rewarding about your work as a mill guide?
+What do you find most rewarding about your work as a Miller?

 How many children these days understand where their bread comes from, right from grinding the grain to making the flour, to make a loaf of bread?
 They love the “hands on” of helping turn the sluice water wheel, hearing the sound of the water falling onto the water wheel blades, the machinery staring to turn, making the flour.
 And then you can buy a bag of flour to take home to make some bread.

-What do you enjoy most about volunteering at Anglsey Abbey?
+What do you enjoy most about volunteering at Anglesey Abbey?

 I’m in a group of like-minded volunteers, enjoying sharing our interest and having a bit of fun doing so.
 I always come away having enjoyed my day, had some fun and have helped visitors enjoy their day at the mill.